td-meta-ent/uv-texture-synthesizer/README.md

-# Surface Refinement CUDA

-Welcome to the Surface Refinement project.
-This is a sophisticated CUDA-based platform designed for the meticulous refinement of 3D surfaces leveraging both photometric and geometric consistency.
+# UV Texture Synthesizer

+Welcome to the UV Texture Synthesizer project.

+## TODO

+- Fix the Barycentric Filter in C++ Version:
+  - Address and resolve the issues with the barycentric filter implementation in the C++ version of the project.

 ## System Prerequisites